With the empowerment of smallholder family farmers

 But I have also experienced that an editorial staff totally ruined my story because it was better for relations with the advertisers.
 And once a company even bluntly acknowledged that they have more expensive lawyers than I could ever afford.

 Yes.
 It really happens.
-Even in a country in the highest rankings of press freedom.
+Even in a country with the highest rankings of press freedom.
 Just imagine the information that people receive in the rest of the world.
 To start with farmers.

 Did I already mention that they are the most important people in the world?
 What this world needs, is SMARTER FARMERS.